 Bathrooms are the most frequently used rooms in the house.
-You see them every day.
-Unfortunately, that level of familiarity with the family bathroom can lead to a blind eye where problems are concerned.
+You use them every day but do you really see them?
+Unfortunately, that level of familiarity with the family bathroom can lead to a blind eye where problems are concerned and you might not realize it's time for a bathroom remodel.

 Often what happens when people start any remodeling project, they end up doing a bathroom remodel too.
 So a bathroom remodel is likely in your future.
 Here are 5 signs that your bathroom remodel should happen sooner, rather than later, along with tips on getting started.